Douglas H. Ginsburg

-Douglas Howard Ginsburg (born May 25, 1946) is an American lawyer and jurist serving as a senior United States circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit.
-He is also a professor of law at the Antonin Scalia Law School of George Mason University.
+Douglas Howard Ginsburg (born May 25, 1946) is an American lawyer and jurist serving as a senior U.S. circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Appointed in 1986 by President Ronald Reagan, he is also a professor of law at the Antonin Scalia Law School of George Mason University.

+Born in Chicago, Ginsburg graduated from Cornell University and the University of Chicago Law School and was a law clerk to Justice Thurgood Marshall of the U.S. Supreme Court.
+He went on to a career in academia and government, becoming a professor at Harvard Law School and serving in the Reagan administration as Administrator of the Office of Information and Regulatory Affairs and later as Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice.

-Ginsburg was appointed to the D.C.
-Circuit in 1986 by President Ronald Reagan, and he served as its chief judge from 2001 to 2008.
-In 1987, Reagan announced his intention to nominate Ginsburg as an associate justice of the U.S. Supreme Court.
+In 1987, Reagan announced his intention to nominate Ginsburg as an associate justice of the Supreme Court.
 Ginsburg withdrew his name from consideration two weeks later in the wake of news reports that he had smoked marijuana in the past.
 Reagan instead nominated Anthony Kennedy.

-Ginsburg took senior status in October 2011, and joined the faculty of New York University School of Law in January 2012.
+Ginsburg served as chief judge of the D.C.
+Circuit from 2001 to 2008.
+He took senior status in October 2011 and joined the faculty of New York University School of Law in January 2012.
 In 2013, he left NYU and began teaching at George Mason University.
 He is the author of scholarly works on U.S. antitrust law and constitutional law.

 Early life and education

 Ginsburg was born on May 25, 1946, in Chicago, Illinois, to Katherine (née Goodmont) and Maurice Ginsburg.
 After graduating from the Latin School of Chicago in 1963, he entered Cornell University as a classics major.
 He dropped out in 1965 due to "boredom" and co-founded Operation Match, an early computer dating service based in Boston, Massachusetts.
 Ginsburg sold the company in 1968 and returned to Cornell, graduating in 1970 with a Bachelor of Science degree in industrial relations.

-Ginsburg then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future federal judge Frank Easterbrook and future billionaire businessman David Rubenstein.
+Ginsburg then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future federal judge Frank Easterbrook and future billionaire investor David Rubenstein.
 He graduated in 1973 with a J.D. degree and membership in the Order of the Coif.